HeRCLab/nocsim/doc/TCL.md

 instrument.
 Each instrument may only have one registered procedure at a time.
 See the *Instrumentation* section below for more information.

+### `conswrite STR`

+Write a specified string either to standard output, or to the GUI console, depending on how `nocsim` is being executed.

 ### `route FROM TO` (routing behaviors only)

 Routes the flit incoming from the direction `FROM` to the direction `TO`. `TO`